I get many questions from owners asking why their husky is stubborn and, most importantly, what they can do about it.

 I’ll explain the typical causes behind this behavior, tactics to handle the behavior, and how to train your husky to be less stubborn (don’t worry, it’s easier than everyone thinks!).

-7 Reasons Why Huskies Are Stubborn
+7 Reasons Why Your Husky Is Stubborn

 Whenever owners try to decipher weird behavior, it’s best to take a step back and consider everything from their husky’s daily routine and general lifestyle.